DUI Car Insurance in New York

 Consider nontraditional coverage types

-If you drive fewer than 7,000 miles a year, a pay-per-mile policy lowers your costs.
-Usage-based insurance programs that track your driving habits also leads to discounts of up to 40%.
+If you drive fewer than 7,000 miles a year, a pay-per-mile policy can lower your costs.
+Usage-based insurance programs that track your driving habits can also cut your premium by up to 40%.

 How Long Does a DUI Affect Car Insurance in New York?